geopm/geopm/service/docs/source/geopmlaunch.1.rst

 --geopm-ctl CONTROL_MODE  .. _geopm-ctl option:

-                          Use the GEOPM runtime and launch GEOPM with one of three ``CONTROL_MODE``\ s: *process*, *pthread* or
+                          Use the GEOPM runtime and launch GEOPM with one of three ``CONTROL_MODE``\ s: *application*, *process*,
-                          *application*.
+                          or *pthread*.

+                          When used with ``srun``, the *application* method of launch must be called inside an existing allocation made with ``salloc`` or ``sbatch`` and the command must request all the compute nodes assigned to the allocation.
+This method is the default if the ``--geopm-ctl`` option is not provided.

+                          When invoked with non-MPI applications, the *process* and *pthread* methods will silently fail to launch geopm.
+                          Only the *application* method will launch geopm with non-MPI applications.

-                          The *process* method allocates one extra MPI process per node for the GEOPM controller, and this is the default method if the ``--geopm-ctl`` option is not provided.
+                          The *process* method allocates one extra MPI process per node for the GEOPM controller.
 The *process* method can be used in the widest variety of cases, but some systems require that each MPI process be assigned the same number of CPUs which may waste resources by assigning more than one CPU to the GEOPM controller process.

                           The *pthread* method spawns a thread from one MPI process per node to run the GEOPM controller.
 The